KarinOldbring/bloomroom/README.md

     **First solution:** - The Secret Access Key I got from AWS contained a forward slash (/) which causes an error that not even Amazon are able to tackle apperently.
     **Second solution:** - The name I had chosen for my bucket was the same as my heroku app name which caused a name error.
 Hence I had to create a new bucket and do the setup etc once more.
     **Third solution:** After this the site was rendering correctly apart from all the product images.
 This was because the media folder where the images are stored were not downloaded into the bucket automatically.
 After manually creating a media folder in the bucket, and uploading all of the images to it, the site was functioning as expected.

+### Known Bugs

+* **Sort Functionality**
+    If a user has used the search criteria to view products and then wants to use the "Sort By" button, all products on the page will be displayed and sorted instead of just the ones that matched your search criteria.
+If the user chooses to view a specific category, and then wishes to sort the results, the "Sort By" functionality works as intended.

 [Back to content](#contents)